microsoft/MDE_Automation/SUPPORT.md

 issues before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.

-For help and questions about using this project, please submit a GitHub issue with corresponding [Issue Labels found here](https://github.com/Azure/AzOps/labels).
+For help and questions about using this project, please <a href="https://github.com/microsoft/MDE_Automation/issues">submit a GitHub issue</a> with corresponding <a href="https://github.com/microsoft/MDE_Automation/labels">Issue Labels found here</a>

 ## Microsoft Support Policy